notauserx/fictional-fiesta/README.md

 - Add logging

 - Currently when generating random pixels, the Hue values are also getting generated.
 Find an implementation where this calculation can be deferred or offloaded to a seperate thread.

+- Use a priority queue to store items inside a bucket.
+Will require the projects to be updated to .NET 6.0 since it has introduced the Priority Queue class.

 # License